Simon Nkoli: Early life and family

-Nkoli was born on 26 November 1957 in Phiri, Soweto, to a Sotho-speaking family.
-He had three siblings.
-As a child, Nkoli had to hide his parents from the police in a cabinet because they lived in an area forbidden to them by the apartheid-era Pass laws and Group Areas Act.
-He recounted this experience in "Wardrobes" in the anthology Defiant Desire: Gay and Lesbian Lives in South Africa.
-After Nkoli's parents separated, he lived with his grandparents on a farm and attended primary school in Orange Free State for several years before moving in with his mother in Sebokeng in the Vaal Triangle area.
+Nkoli was born on 26 November 1957 in Phiri, Soweto, a Black township in the Johannesburg area.
+His family spoke Sotho, and he was the oldest of four children.
+When he was 9 years old, Nkoli had to conceal his parents from the police in a cabinet because they lived in an area forbidden to them by the apartheid-era Group Areas Act.
+He later recounted this experience in "Wardrobes" in the anthology Defiant Desire: Gay and Lesbian Lives in South Africa and compared his experiences of racism to his experiences of homophobia:the closet I have come out of is similar to the wardrobe my relieved parents stepped out of when I unlocked them after the police left.
+If you are black in South Africa, the inhuman laws of apartheid closet you.
+If you are gay in South Africa, the homophobic customs and laws of this society closet you.
+If you are black and gay in South Africa, well, then it really is all the same closet, the same wardrobe.
+Inside is darkness and oppression.
+Outside is freedom.After Nkoli's parents separated, he lived with his grandparents on a farm and attended primary school in Orange Free State for several years.
+He later moved in with his mother and step-father in Sebokeng, a township in the Vaal Triangle area.
 Nkoli's family was working class.
-His mother, Elizabeth, was employed as a domestic worker and later a sales clerk, while his step-father, Elias, was a hotel chef.
+His mother, Elizabeth, worked in housekeeping and retail while his step-father, Elias, cooked for a hotel.
+He attended several schools including Lebohang Junior Secondary School and St. Bosco Boys High School.

-Nkoli met his first boyfriend, a white bus driver, by responding to a pen pal ad in a magazine.
-Nkoli's mother was upset when he told her about their relationship.
-In an attempt to change Nkoli's sexual orientation, she took him to multiple sangomas (traditional healers) and a Christian clergyman.
-Lastly, she consulted a therapist who affirmed Nkoli's gay identity and encouraged him to accept himself.
+Elizabeth was upset when Nkoli came out as gay.
+Hoping to change his sexual orientation, she took him to multiple sangoma healers, a Christian clergyman, and a psychologist.
+The psychologist encouraged Nkoli to accept his sexual orientation.
 Nkoli later called himself "lucky" that, instead of disowning him, his mother "tried to help me, in the ways that she knew how".
-With time, Elizabeth accepted Nkoli's sexual orientation.
-She supported him throughout his life, including his many arrests and the police harassment she experienced due to his anti-apartheid activism.
+Eventually, Elizabeth accepted Nkoli's sexual orientation, and they maintained a relationship throughout his life.
+She died in 2023, 25 years after Nkoli's death.